Your guide to Concordia’s exam rules and regulations

 In most cases, however, students who missed exams because of illness should apply for a DEF (deferred) notation.

-If your application to defer an examination is approved, you will be granted an opportunity to write your final exam during a later official final exams period.
+If your application to defer an examination is approved, you will be granted an opportunity to write your final exam at a later date.

 DEF notations are approved if the exam was missed because of unforeseeable circumstances or some other special cases: